0100101101011010/food/recipe/_posts/2019-08-14-instant-pot-veggie-dumplings.md

 Maybe it's /r/shittyfoodporn material, but hey, the protein from the tofu makes it sturdy and filling and the mushrooms and sauce make it so savoury.
 10/10 would make filling again just for burrito stuffing.

-## Dipping Sauces
+## Suggestions for Dipping Sauce

 For dipping sauces, I like [this one](https://www.allrecipes.com/recipe/162361/gyoza-sauce/), a classic in our Asian household growing up!
-A spicy Japanese also goes really well.
+A spicy Japanese mayo also goes really well.

 ## How to Freeze and Reheat Dumplings